aritra-2506/Handwritten-Digits-Recognition-using-Deep-Learning/README.md

 # Handwritten-Digits-Recognition-using-Deep-Learning
-Uses MNIST Dataset - Grayscale Images
+Uses MNIST Dataset - Grayscale images, balanced dataset and loading data directly

 Three different types of scripts are there.